 North American Deserts Map

-This interactive map shows the locations of North American Deserts, their classifications and names.
-For more detail zoom in.
-For more data hover over the map.
-For more information scroll down.
+This interactive map shows North American Deserts' locations, classifications, and names.
+For more detail, zoom in.
+For ecoregion level, hover over the map.
+For more information, scroll down.

 |Ecoregion||Chihuahuan Desert||Thompson-Okanogan Plateau|